Virginia Valley Vipers: History

 On October 1, 2024, Darien Almond was named head coach for the 2025 season, with Casey Frederick serving as his assistant coach.

-July 15, 2025, The Vipers hired Coach Ed Corporal, who has 41 years of coaching experience, and will enter his 10th season in the TBL in 2026.
+July 15, 2025, the Virginia Valley Vipers hired Coach Ed Corporal, who has 41 years of coaching experience, and will enter his 10th season in the TBL in 2026.
 He coached Lindy Waters III — the first TBL player to earn a spot on a National Basketball Association team — during the Enid Outlaws’ 2021 championship season.
 The Virginia Valley Vipers will be guided by one of the most successful coaches in The Basketball League history.
 Coach Ed has hired Coach Derrick Lewis and Coach Tre Brown as his assistant coaches.
+Coach Derrick Lewis took over mid-season due to Coach Ed stepping down for health reasons.

+August 21, 2026: Virginia Valley Vipers hired Davies Rosen Jr. as the new General Manager.